daanworks/covid-19-tracker/README.md

 # Live Covid-19 tracker

 This was created to track Covid-19 cases, deaths and recovers.
-Based on Clever Programmer YouTube channel's related tutorial.